structured-query-language/structured-query-language.github.io/correlated-pattern-definitions-and-MATCH_RECOGNIZE.md

 );
 ```

+However, when I tried to port it to Snowflake, it turned out that Snowflake currently does not support Correlated pattern definition in `MATCH_RECOGNIZE`.

+Snowflake will throw the following error message:

+ERROR: `Unsupported feature 'Correlated pattern definitions'.`

-However this query can be re-written using the FIRST_VALUE() function as following:
+This query can be re-written for Snowflake using the FIRST_VALUE() function as following:

 ```sql
 select * from order_customer